swaponline/MultiCurrencyWallet/docs/ADD_BLOCKCHAIN.md

-# Add new blockchain to multicurrency wallet with atomic swap exchange
+# aAdd new blockchain to multicurrency wallet with atomic swap exchange
 The rapid growth of decentralized exchanges shows the huge interest of the blockchain community in such projects.
 However, until recently, all this is possible only on ethereum.
 Most of trades on centralized exchanges was with non-ethereum blockchains, but such trades impossible without intermediases who takes %.

 Interoperability between different blockchains and cryptocurrencies is an ongoing struggle.
 We know a lot of projects who solve this problem with simple way by creating intermediate IOU system based on multisig. such projects as Cosmos, Kava, Polkadot, Ethereum "wrapped" tokens like WBTC, renBTC, etc.